 Fascia’s properties

-• It’s elastic! it’s able to stretch and recoil.
+- It’s elastic! it’s able to stretch and recoil.

-• It has plasticity, the ability to acquire a new resting length or shape, which happens after sustained stretching done consistently.
+- It has plasticity, the ability to acquire a new resting length or shape, which happens after sustained stretching done consistently.

-• It has various states of viscosity, a state of a liquid from thick and sticky to semi-liquid, influenced by internal friction and external impact.
+- It has various states of viscosity, a state of a liquid from thick and sticky to semi-liquid, influenced by internal friction and external impact.
 As it relates to our bodies, synovial fluid would be in the middle range of viscosity- like the consistency of raw egg white – while cerebral spinal fluid would be more like water.
 Viscosity affects the flow of fluids through the tissue thereby affecting its state of hydration and nutrition.
-I’ve embedded a video below that gives a clear visual on states of viscosity.
+I’ve embedded a video below that gives a clear visual of states of viscosity.
 It’s a science experiment for kids but it works!

-• It heals connective tissue, shaping and remodeling it.
+- It heals connective tissue, shaping and remodeling it.
 This is most evident through the process of healing from an injury or surgery – I don’t mean to brag, but I had 3 major surgeries and I’ve been quite intimate with “happy” and “angry” fascia.
 Angry fascia feels highly viscous and stiff while happy fascia feels fluid, pliable, allowing full range of motion around a joint.
 Physical therapy is a way of manipulating this remodeling property, using specific forms of training techniques and precise angles to shape and remodel the tissue, preventing scar tissue from forming in an irregular pattern.

 How To Train Fascia

 I gave that away in the title, tuck, jump, and foam roll your fascia – sort to speak.
 Simply put – diversify your movements.
 Dynamic stretching and ballistic movements will train its elasticity.
-Yoga, pilates, sustained stretches (2 minutes plus) over the course of months, years, will train its plasticity.
+Yoga, Pilates, and sustained stretches (2 minutes plus) over the course of months, years, will train its plasticity.
 I’ve embedded three great videos with Tom Myers, author of Anatomy Trains, that go into training fascia.
 I can not end this post without mentioning foam rolling or SMR (self-myofascial release).
 These SMR techniques affect fascial health by aiding the flow of fluids, hydrating, and remodeling the connective tissue.
 This, is even better achieved with a therapeutic massage.

 Stand tall, Breathe deep,